MichaelAlgarra/MichaelAlgarra/README.md

 *Michael Algarra
 Drexel University, 2017-2022
-BS in Biomedical Engineering with a Concentration in Bioinformatics
+BS in Biomedical Engineering with a Concentration in Bioinformatics University of Pennsylvania Online, 2024-Present
+MSE in Data Science
 Certification in Japanese language*

 <!---